 I’ll try making an aircraft plastic model for the first time in a long time.
 This time it is Academy Mig-21.
 When I built a Mig-21 Dolphin decal version of the same manufacturer before, I failed to paste the large format decals.
 I want to succeed as it is a normal marking fighter this time.

-Although it was a kit released 20 years ago, I thought the decal was not deteriorated.
+Although it was a kit released 20 years ago, I thought the decal has not deteriorated.
 I can choose to make the Indian Air Force and the Hungarian Air Force.
 This time I will probably make it as the Orthodox Soviet Air Force fighter.

 I knew that the Creos releases the interior color of the Soviet aircraft at the end of December, I regret a bit whether I should have started to build it a little later.
-These are the Creos Mr. Color No.6 Green, No.57 metallic blue-green, No.115 German aircraft light blue and No.323 light blue, which I chose a candidate for a color mixture.
+These are the Creos Mr. Color No.6 Green, No.57 metallic blue-green, No.115 German aircraft light blue, and No.323 light blue, which I chose as a candidate for a color mixture.
 I guess it is okay.

 The pitot-tube original plastic part was twisted pretty well in the box from the beginning.
-It was broken when I tried to fix it straight with bending a little.
-To buy the metal pitot-tube parts sold separately to this kit, it takes a searching and delivery time and money.
+It was broken when I tried to fix it straight by bending a little.
+To buy the metal pitot-tube parts sold separately to this kit takes a searching and delivery time and money.

 So I will make my own Pitot tube.
 A brass pipe with an outer diameter of 0.8 mm and an inner diameter of 0.4 mm was combined with a 0.4 mm ultrafine brass pipe, and after that, cut and pasted from broken plastic parts.
 I drilled a hole at the base of the Pitot tube of the plastic parts, and since I inserted a thin brass wire, the strength increased.
-Some brass wire and brass pipes are prepared at hand, so it is only useful to use it in such a case.
+Some brass wire and brass pipes are prepared at hand, so it is only useful to use them in such a case.